National treasure: Common categories of national treasures

 Art and Literature: Some nations formally recognize and number works of art and literature as national treasures.
 The Portrait of Gongjae Yun Tusŏ by Yun Tusŏ is catalogued as National Treasure No. 240 in South Korea, because of its unique style and influence on Korean portraiture.

 People: Somewhat controversially, many individuals are popularly referred to as national treasures.
-These individuals are often designated to as "Living Treasures", sometimes officially, by their home country.
-Japan and the Philippines awards individuals with the "Living Treasure" title, for significant positive contributions to culture.
+These individuals are often designated as "Living Treasures", sometimes officially, by their home country.
+Japan and the Philippines award individuals with the "Living Treasure" title, for significant positive contributions to culture.

 Characters: Though rarer than other categories, occasionally a fictional character will be officially or popularly designated as a national treasure.
 For instance, the character Mister Rogers, played by Fred Rogers is commonly recognized as a cultural icon and national treasure and as a symbol of kindness.

 Legal definitions by country

 Japan: The Agency for Cultural Affairs keeps an extensive list of objects deemed Japanese National Treasures, including temples, shrines, residences, documents, crafts, paintings, and sculptures.

 France: Cultural goods deemed French National Treasures are controlled by a commission made up of French museum directors and directors of the French Archives and Culture ministry, among others.

 South Korea: Korean National Treasures are designated by Korean states, and defined as tangible cultural heritage with "significant value in terms of human culture".

-United Kingdom: Objects are designated as a National Treasure if their removal from the UK would be unfortunate for the reasons outlined in the Waverley Criteria: Close connection with UK History and national life, outstanding aesthetic importance, and outstanding scholarly significance in art, learning or history.
+United Kingdom: Objects are designated as a National Treasure if their removal from the UK would be unfortunate for the reasons outlined in the Waverley Criteria: Close connection with UK history and national life, outstanding aesthetic importance, and outstanding scholarly significance in art, learning or history.

 United States: The National Trust for Historic Preservation, a non-profit organization, maintains a list of American National Treasures, and leads several projects to promote tourism and preserve sites.

-Controversies

-Repatriation

-Many artifacts designated as national treasures are owned and exhibited in museums far from the country of origin, leading to disputes about repatriation, such as the Elgin Marbles, and the Benin Bronzes.

-Commercialization

-The designation and promotion of national treasures as tourist attractions can lead to sites becoming overrun, and damage the objects or sites.
-Some governments have implemented visitor limits or restricted areas to preserve national treasure sites, such as in Machu Picchu, Peru, or Venice, Italy.